MicrosoftDocs/azure-docs/articles/data-explorer/redash.md

 ## Prerequisites

 1. [Create cluster and database](create-cluster-database-portal.md).
-1. Create a new data source as explained in [ingest sample data into Azure Data Explorer](ingest-sample-data.md).
+1. Ingest data as explained in [ingest sample data into Azure Data Explorer](ingest-sample-data.md).
 For more ingestion options, see [ingestion overview](ingest-data-overview.md).
-1. Create a new query using [Web UI](web-query-data.md).

 [!INCLUDE [data-explorer-configure-data-source](../../includes/data-explorer-configure-data-source.md)]